Logos Ascension · Chapter 5

 "This is a terrible fighting stance," he said.

 "It's not a fighting stance.
 It's a conducting stance.
-Your body needs to be connected to the ground in a way that allows the signal to pass through you without pooling.
-Think of it as drainage.
+Your body needs to be connected to the ground so the signal can pass through instead of pooling.
 Right now your posture is a bowl — everything that comes in stays in.
-This stance is a channel.
-What comes in passes through and exits through the feet into the ground."
+This stance is a channel."

 "I don't understand."